top of page

 What is the DAR?

-The DAR is a nonprofit, nonpolitical woman’s volunteer service organization.
+The DAR is a women’s volunteer service non-profit organization.
 Members trace their ancestry to a supporter of the American Revolutionary War.
-Any woman over 18 years of age who shares this revolutionary lineage is welcome to join.
+Any woman over 18 years of age and older who shares this American Revolutionary War lineage is welcome to join.

 DAR Service Around the State